 The truth is that modern PPM (and PSA) tools are designed and built to adjust to the needs of the organization, and as a result, PPM can be considered much earlier in an organization’s growth – the organization and the use of the tool can mature together.

-I would argue that a portfolio should ultimately extend from idea generation to benefits realization, but that full life-cycle can evolve over time, it’s not required for a portfolio to exist.
+I would argue that a portfolio should ultimately extend from idea generation to benefits realization, but that full life-cycle can evolve over time, it’s not required for a portfolio to existing.
 Neither do I believe that an organization should view PPM across all its business areas, if it chooses to start ‘just’ with IT, or with strategic projects, that’s fine too.

 PPM can be a management approach that recognizes that upcoming projects may need to be adjusted based on current project performance to preserve the achievement of goals and objectives.
 That kind of attitude doesn’t require organizations to have reached any size; it simply requires commitment and vision.

-Project management offices or PMOs can come later and birth to death processes can evolve over time.
-However, if the organization can begin to have all the organizational stakeholders to think consistently about the projects that the organization invests in, and how each of those contributes to the goals and objectives that the organization should achieve, then they can speed up their growth, and potentially gain a significant advantage over the competition.
+Project management offices or PMOs can come later and birth-to-death processes can evolve over time.
+However, if the organization can begin to have all the organizational stakeholders think consistently about the projects that the organization invests in, and how each of those contributes to the goals and objectives that the organization should achieve, then they can speed up their growth, and potentially gain a significant advantage over the competition.

-PPM software can provide a support infrastructure to that growth, modern tools are incredibly flexible and modular, allowing the tools to grow with the organization, and allowing for that growth to be driven by the organization’s priorities, not the software’s limitations.
+PPM software can provide a support infrastructure for that growth, modern tools are incredibly flexible and modular, allowing the tools to grow with the organization, and allowing for that growth to be driven by the organization’s priorities, not the software’s limitations.

-The better question is how does an organization know whether it is matured enough for PPM, and answer to that is often simple, if it is far enough along with project maturity to be considering PPM, then it is mature enough to start with PPM.
+The better question is how an organization knows whether it is mature enough for PPM, and the answer to that is often simple, if it is far enough along with project maturity to be considering PPM, then it is mature enough to start with PPM.